planet36/arch-install/README.md

 bash arch-vbox.bash -u NEW_USER [-s NEW_USER_SHELL] [-w DPY_W] [-h DPY_H] [-d DPY_D] [-e ENCRYPT_PASSPHRASE]
 ```

+The installation process is uninterruptible.
+That is, if it's stopped before finishing, it can't be resumed.

 ### Options
 - `-u NEW_USER`
   - Specify the username of the new user.